 Priorities Statement and CTA

 At The University of Texas at Austin, what starts here changes the world — and that starts with you.
-Your gift to UT can unlock student potential, recruit world-class faculty, transform health and care, and create a vibrant future for Texas and beyond.
+Your gift to UT is an investment in talented students and faculty, embraces the opportunity to build a better Texas, and leads innovation through research.
 Join us and change the world.

 We have also developed a more formal university case for support that includes expanded language available for your reference and use.